Vaishnavrm777/Python-projectzz/Tic-tac-toe/readme.md

-## First run the spot.py once
+# First run the spot.py file once
-# file then run the main.py to begin the game
+# then run the main.py to begin the game